David Suzuki: Climate change activism

-In recent years, Suzuki has been a forceful spokesperson on global climate change.
-In February 2008, he urged McGill University students to speak out against politicians who fail to act on climate change, stating "What I would challenge you to do is to put a lot of effort into trying to see whether there's a legal way of throwing our so-called leaders into jail because what they're doing is a criminal act."
+In February 2008, Suzuki urged McGill University students to speak out against politicians who fail to act on climate change, saying, "What I would challenge you to do is to put a lot of effort into trying to see whether there's a legal way of throwing our so-called leaders into jail because what they're doing is a criminal act."

 Suzuki is unequivocal that climate change is a very real and pressing problem and that an "overwhelming majority of scientists" now agree that human activity is responsible.
 The David Suzuki Foundation website has a clear statement of this:

 The debate is over about whether or not climate change is real.
-Irrefutable evidence from around the world – including extreme weather events, record temperatures, retreating glaciers, and rising sea levels – all point to the fact climate change is happening now and at rates much faster than previously thought.
+Irrefutable evidence from around the world—including extreme weather events, record temperatures, retreating glaciers, and rising sea levels—all point to the fact climate change is happening now and at rates much faster than previously thought.

 The overwhelming majority of scientists who study climate change agree that human activity is responsible for changing the climate.
 The United Nations Intergovernmental Panel on Climate Change (IPCC) is one of the largest bodies of international scientists ever assembled to study a scientific issue, involving more than 2,500 scientists from more than 130 countries.
 The IPCC has concluded that most of the warming observed during the past 50 years is attributable to human activities.
 Its findings have been publicly endorsed by the National Academies of Science of all G8 nations, as well as those of China, India and Brazil.